tyleragreen/tyleragreen-site/_posts/2017-03-05-graphing-transit-systems-part-ii-centrality.md

 # Next Stop

-If you've hung with me this long and have noticed I haven&#8217;t answered either question posed at the start of this post, I&#8217;m going to grant you a short break.
-In <a href="http://www.tyleragreen.com/blog/2017/03/graphing-transit-systems-part-iii-centrality-extended/" target="_blank">the next post</a>, we&#8217;ll discuss how the closeness centrality and outward accessibility results correlate to the NYC subway ridership numbers, as well as how these metrics compare between NYC and Paris.
-I hope you&#8217;ll stay on board!
+If you've hung with me this long and have noticed I haven't answered either question posed at the start of this post, I'm going to grant you a short break.
+In <a href="/blog/2017/03/graphing-transit-systems-part-iii-centrality-extended/" target="_blank">the next post</a>, we'll discuss how the closeness centrality and outward accessibility results correlate to the NYC subway ridership numbers, as well as how these metrics compare between NYC and Paris.
+I hope you'll stay on board!